nenowoDev/rentas2024/roundandround.md

 So the flag is RWSC{PIZZINI_CIPHER_WAS_EAZY}

-After that, I check out what Pizzi Cipher is and its actually Caesar+Letter Number .
+After that, I check out what Pizzini Cipher is and its actually Caesar+Letter Number .

 If we go to [Pizzini Decrypter](https://www.cachesleuth.com/pizzini.html) and put in our original 2126226{19122929121712_6121911821_26422_842928}, we instantly got it lmao